adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 8 is done with the modulus thing again, good enoguh

 task 9 was quite tricky actually, took me a while but its done, especially that fraaking spaces thing is annoyinh

+task 10 was quite a change of pace, a one line function